dgurns/MillennialJobs/README.md

-# MillennialJobs
+# F'ed
-App to help millennials retrain for new careers.
+Helping millennials re-train for new careers using online courses.

+A React Native app for iOS and Android.

-Read about my initial ideas for the app, see design screens, and follow along as I build it: [Medium](https://medium.com/@dgurns/fed-follow-along-as-i-build-a-new-app-for-millennials-b51825f4500a)
+Read about my initial ideas for the app and see wireframes/design: [Medium](https://medium.com/@dgurns/fed-follow-along-as-i-build-a-new-app-for-millennials-b51825f4500a)